 - And many.

 Monitor File Changes Using fswatch In Linux

-The fswatch utility is not available in the default repositories of any Linux distributions.
-You need to manually compile and install it from the source.
+Since the fswatch utility is not available in the default repositories of most Linux distributions, you need to manually compile and install the latest version from the source as described below.

 Before compiling, you need to install Development tools in your Linux distribution.
 To install Development tools on various Linux distributions, refer the following guide.

 Then, download the fswatch source file from here.